-- i. fixed payments, including in-substance fixed payments; - ii. variable lease payments that depend on an index or a rate, initially measured using the index or rate as at the commencement date; - iii. amounts expected to be payable under a residual value guarantee; and - iv. the exercise price under a purchase option that the Bank is reasonably certain to exercise, lease payments in an optional renewal period if the Bank is reasonably certain to exercise an extension option, and penalties for early termination of a lease unless the Bank is reasonably certain not to terminate early.
+- i. fixed payments, including in-substance fixed payments; - ii. variable lease payments that depend on an index or discounts. or a rate, initially measured using the index or rate as at the commencement date; - amounts expected to be payable under a residual value guarantee; and - iv. the exercise price under a purchase option that the Bank is reasonably certain to exercise, lease payments in an optional renewal period if the impairment loss.
+Bank is reasonably certain to exercise an extension option, and penalties for early termination of a (e) Fees and commission income lease unless the Bank is reasonably certain not to terminate early.

-The lease liability is measured at amortised cost using the effective interest method.
+the effective interest method.
 It is re-measured when there is a change in future lease payments arising from a change in an index or rate, if there is a change in the Bank's estimate of the amount expected to be payable under a residual value guarantee, if the Bank changes its assessment of whether it will exercise a purchase, extension or termination option or if there is a revised in-substance fixed lease payment.

-When the lease liability is re-measured in this way, a corresponding adjustment is made to the carrying amount of the right-of-use asset, or is recorded in profit or loss if the carrying amount of the right-of-use asset has been reduced to zero.
+a corresponding adjustment is made to the carrying amount of the right-of-use asset, or is recorded in profit or loss if the carrying amount of the right-of-use

-d) Interest income and expense
+(d) Interest income and expense